Beaufort, Victoria: Land development

 In the mid-2010s, the town and Pyrenees Shire had realised that there was no viable answer for a land developer to create new housing in the area.
 Pyrenees decided to become its own developer, purchased land just west of the town, and undertook the planning processes of subdividing into around 100 blocks of 700 to 1,100 square metres, road alignments and utilities connection before selling the lots through a real estate agent.

 In 2023, with Correa Park fully developed, Pyrenees is embarking on its second housing project, after purchasing another parcel of land on Burke Street on the north-west side of the town, around 10 minutes walking distance from the train station.
 There will be 20 to 30 lots of between 300 and 700 square metres.

 Education

 Beaufort has one Kinder - Year 12 State School, located at the original Beaufort Secondary School site.
 The original State Primary School site, currently, lies empty.
 On the site of the original Elizabeth Watkins Kindergarten, in Havelock Street, is the new Ambulance Station.
-(This is opposite the Beaufort Hospital, & next to the Wortherspoon Lane Playground.
+(This is opposite the Beaufort Hospital, and next to the Wortherspoon Lane Playground.
 Also a new CFA Fire Station on the main Street at 2-6 Racecourse Road has just opened and boasts three drive-through engine bays as well as improved office space, workshops and meeting facilities.

 There is also a six-bay external shed to house the fire trucks and a dedicated car park for volunteers..
 Adult Education Programs are run from the Beaufort Community House & Learning Centre in Neill Street.